Agoric/agoric-sdk/packages/governance/README.md

-The electorates and VoteCounters are self-describing and reveal what they are connected to so that voters can verify that their votes mean what they say and will be tabulated as expected.
+The electorates and VoteCounters are self-describing and reveal what they are connected to so that voters can verify that their votes mean what they say and will therefore be tabulated as expected.

 Any occasion of governance starts with the creation of an Electorate.
 Two kinds exist currently that represent committees (elected or appointed) and